• Home

 • Student Respondents: Office of the Vice Provost for Student Affairs

-• Staff and Other Respondents: Human Resource Management
+• Staff and Other Respondents: Human Resources

 Upon receipt of the investigation report and evidence, the Administrative Office will appoint an Administrative Officer who shall thereafter be responsible for coordinating the selection of a Hearing Chair and Hearing Panel, assisting the Hearing Chair in arranging the pre-hearing conference and hearing, and ensuring an appropriate record of the proceedings is made.